Fresh Pesto Sauce alla Genovese

 This delicious pasta sauce is almost a symbol of Genoa, the Ligurian city where it originated.
-Simple and with just a few ingredients, it is an excellent condiment for the warmer months.
-And it’s not just for pasta; here in Italy you can even get pesto pizza!
-Try it as a risotto or on chicken, meat, cooked fresh green beans, a tomato salad.
+Simple and with just a few ingredients, it is an excellent condiment for hot summer days.
+And it’s not just for pasta; here in Italy you can even get pizza with pesto!
+Try it as a risotto or with chicken, meat, green beans, or tomato salad.

 Pesto alla Genovese